k8s-client/client/README.md

 ### Installing a Websocket Adapter

 Certain Kuberenetes API endpoints (such as exec, to run commands in a container) require websockets to communicate.
-If you need support for this, install this adapter:
+If you need support for this, install one of these adapters...

+ReactPHP based websocket adapter (https://github.com/ChadSikorra/k8s-ws-ratchet):

 `composer require k8s/ws-ratchet`

+Swoole based websocket adapter (https://github.com/ChadSikorra/k8s-ws-swoole):

+`composer require k8s/ws-swoole`

-See that library's readme for more information: https://github.com/ChadSikorra/k8s-ws-ratchet
+See each library's readme for more configuration information.

 ### Constructing the Client